avinashkranjan/Friday/README.md

     <img src="https://forthebadge.com/images/badges/check-it-out.svg">
   </a>

-Watch the video preview of Friday in action on YouTube .
+Watch the video preview of Friday in action on YouTube.
 Get a glimpse of its features and see how it can simplify your academic life.

 <h1 align=center> Working Preview ▶ </h1>
   <p align="center">